intel/nauta/docs/user-guide/actions/streaming_inference.md

 ```
 kubectl port-forward service/<prediction instance name> :8500
 ```
-Or if you want to start port forwarding tunnel in background:
+Or, if you want to start port forwarding tunnel in background:

 ```
 kubectl port-forward service/<prediction instance name> <some local port number>:8500 &